Get alerts of updates about «Low fruit and vegetable consumption (Indicator 16)»

 The recommended daily intake of fruit and vegetables is five servings per day.
 The indicator describes the percentage of individuals whose intake is too low.

-The percentage eating less than the recommended amount of fruit and vegetables was 78 per cent among men and 75 per cent among women in 2010-11.
+The proportion who consumed less than the recommended amount of fruit and vegetables was 83 per cent among men and 70 per cent among women.
+These numbers are based on results from the 7th survey of the Tromsø Study conducted in 2015-2016.

-Figure 1: Percentage of population who ate less than five servings of fruit and/or vegetables per day in 2010-11 as a percentage.
-Source: Norkost 3.
-A nationally representative dietary survey of men and women in Norway aged 18-70, 2010-11.
+Figure 3.
+The proportion of adults eating less than five servings of fruit and/or vegetables per day in 2010-11.
+The numbers are based on 1,787 men and women aged 18-70 years responding to two repeated 24-hours dietary interviews in the third national dietary survey, Norkost 3, 2010-11.
 The University of Oslo, the Norwegian Food Safety Authority and the Norwegian Directorate of Health.

 - Read more about the Public Health Report: Diet